ayush0402/oppia-dark-mode-wiki/README.md

 to any particular layout while keeping the code organised and strictly following the decided convention.

-The approach is to split color declarations in 4 different files instead of keeping the colors at one place, promoting separations of concerns and hence improving code maintainability and understandibility.
+The approach is to split color declarations in 4 different files instead of keeping the colors at one place, promoting separations of concerns and hence improving code maintainability and understandability.